 6. Create Your Timeline with Milestones

 It’s now time to lay out a timeline.
-An effective online engagement plan should have milestones and dates tied in to your project metrics.
-Consider project phases, time required to build up awareness and participation for key audiences, data processing time, and deliverables needed for post-project reporting.
+An effective online engagement plan should have milestones and dates tied into your project metrics.
+Consider project phases, time required to build public awareness and participation for key audiences, data processing time and deliverables needed for post-project reporting.
 Try using a Gantt chart to keep track and process all of your important milestones!

 7. Choose Your Channels

-8. Craft a Promotional Strategy
+8. Craft a Strong Promotional Strategy

-9. Allow for Flexibility within the Process
+9. Allow for Flexibility Throughout the Process

-10. Have a Post-Engagement Plan
+10. Develop a Post-Engagement Plan

 Remember that you have two very different audiences for reporting: internal and external groups.
 For internal purposes, an in-depth report is likely required.
 For external audiences, creating easy-to-digest infographics and shorter summaries will allow the general public to see the results of the engagement process without wading through 50 pages of detailed text.

-EBOOK | 100 Community Engagement Ideas
+eBook | 100 Great Community Engagement Ideas

 Explore the best engagement ideas shared by 150+ planners at APA’s National Planning Conference.
 You’ll get 100 tips for better community engagement.